 - Apply a thin, soft line.
 Heavy liner on the lower lash line ends up looking like your mascara has smeared.
 Even if you use black for the lower lash line, apply it softer than you would for the upper lash line.

 Need more help?
 Click here to watch Paula's step-by-step instructional video on how to apply eyeliner.

 - Don't overdo eyeliner.
 It should blend well with the rest of your eye-makeup design, not overpower it.

 - Avoid lining the inside rim of the lids, the area between the lashes and the eye itself.
 That kind of application looks good only for about an hour or two; after that, it smears and goops up into the corner of the eye, creating a messy, unattractive look.
 As you might suspect, it's also unhealthy for the eyes, leading to redness, puffiness, and potential eye infections.

 - Don't apply thick eyeliner to small or close-set eyes.
 It will only exaggerate the smallness or closeness.

 - Avoid applying a complete circle of eyeliner around the eye.
 Circling all the way around your eye can make it look like you're wearing eyeglasses, emphasizing the eyeliner more than the eye itself.

 - Don't overblend your eyeliner onto the skin under the lower lash line.
-That will make dark circles look worse.
+Eyeliner can be smudged under the lower line for a sexy smokey eye, but too much smudging makes dark circles look worse.